 The CDTC is available for anyone who makes a donation to a qualifying donee.
 A donation is defined as a gift for which no consideration is given in return.
 Your donation can be money, or it can be anything else of value such as property, stocks, cultural and ecological gifts,etc..
 If you receive something in exchange for your donation, such as tickets to a show, then the value of what you received must be subtracted from the amount you donated and you can only claim the CDTC for the difference.
 Check this CRA link for qualified donations.

 A qualifying donee is a registered charity or one of several other public organizations, such as an amateur athletic association, a resisted institution, a municipality, a province, or territory which can issue tax receipts.
 Make sure you obtain a receipt and that the donee issuing it is legally entitled to do so.
 The Canada Revenue Agency provides a searchable online database that allows you to confirm whether a charity is registered and eligible to issue official donation receipts.
 You can also determine the status of a registered charity by calling the CRA at 1-800-267-2384.

 Claiming and Calculating the Credit

-To claim your credit, report it on your annual tax return.
+To claim your credit, report it on your federal and provincial tax return.
 As a rule, at the federal level, your credit will be 15 percent of the first $200 of donations and 29 percent of your additional donations.
 The credit can reach under certain rules 33 percent if you are in the highest tax bracket.
 All provinces also have similar credits, which fluctuate between 4 percent and 24 percent.
 The CRA provides an online tool to calculate your credit, including the provincial component.
 Check the CRA link to calculate how much you credit you can claim for your donations.

 Donations From Previous Years